Elena Dzamashvili

-Elena Dzamashvili (Georgian: ელენე ძამაშვილი, translit. elene dzamashvili, 1942–2020) was a Georgian classical pianist, professor of piano and chamber music who developed her professional career in two countries.
+Elena Dzamashvili (ელენე ძამაშვილი; 16 February 1942 – 21 July 2020) was a Georgian classical pianist, professor of piano and chamber music who developed her professional career in two countries.

 Early life and career in Georgia

 Dzamashvili was born on 16 February 1942 in Tbilisi.

-Her mother Nino Dzamashvili worked at the State Radio as a piano accompanist for singers.
+Her mother Nino Dzamashvili worked at Georgian Public Broadcaster as a piano accompanist for singers.
 This fact had a crucial influence on Elena.
-As she recalled in an interview with Egyptian weekly Al-Ahram, as a child she would listen to the radio and then transfer her favourite songs into piano, regardless of how challenging the melody was.
+As she recalled in an interview with the Egyptian Al-Ahram Weekly, as a child she would listen to the radio and then transfer her favourite songs into the piano, regardless of how challenging the melody was.